tlourey/tlourey.github.io/pages/microsoft-365-tips.md

 More Mail header info at [Mail Headers](mail-headers.md)

 More Mail tools under [Postmaster Tools in Misc Tools](misc-tools.md#postmaster) and Standards links under [SMTP in Misc References](misc-references.md#smtp)

+## Exchange Room and Workspace setup tasks

+> [!IMPORTANT] Draft
+> This section is being thrown together very quickly given work on another page.

+1. Using [Configure rooms and workspaces for Room Finder in Outlook](https://learn.microsoft.com/en-us/outlook/troubleshoot/calendaring/configure-room-finder-rooms-workspaces), Create Rooms, Workspaces
+2. Create Room Lists (also in [Configure rooms and workspaces for Room Finder in Outlook](https://learn.microsoft.com/en-us/outlook/troubleshoot/calendaring/configure-room-finder-rooms-workspaces))
+3. Add rooms and workspaces to Room Lists
+4. Use [Set-Place](https://learn.microsoft.com/en-us/powershell/module/exchange/set-place?view=exchange-ps) Exchange Command to fill in metadata about rooms.

+> [!IMPORTANT] Room Finder Requirements
+> For Room finder to work, the rooms/workspaces need to be in a room list, and the rooms/workspaces needs the following metadata filled in via the `Set-Place` command:
+>
+> * City
+> * Floor
+> * FloorLabel
+> * Capacity

+> [!TIP] Ground Floor
+> You can put in 0 for Floor value for Ground Floor.
+You can have the text "Ground Floor" in Floor Label.
+I also think Floor can have negative numbers for basement, etc

+> [!TIP] Extra Info
+> You can use Set-Place command to fill in extra info like AudioDeviceName, VideoDeviceName, and others!
+Check out [Set-Place](https://learn.microsoft.com/en-us/powershell/module/exchange/set-place?view=exchange-ps)

 ## Finding the owner of a specifc MS Form